Class of 2021

-The following students were kind enough to share their advice and personal experiences at UVA to help our future students to successful.
+The following students were kind enough to share their advice and personal experiences at UVA to help our future students to be successful.
+Click on each students name to learn about their favorite classes, activities, and experiences at UVA.
 We hope you enjoy learning about their scholarly journeys and feel inspired as a result.

 Jessica Smith - Annandale, VA - Class of 2021